PepeOjeda/Persyst/Assets/Examples/01-Multiple Scenes/Readme.txt

 In this case, we have multiple scenes that can be loaded at the same time.

-Unity's serialization system will complain about having cross-scene references, but Persyst does support them (with some small caveats).
+Unity's serialization system will complain about having cross-scene references, but Persyst does support them (with some small caveats, see the end of this file).

 Let's do two tests: